Dwbaker14/Active-Directory-HomeLab/README.md

 5. Changed network settings for Network Interface to ensure a static IP address
 6. Enable Azure Bastion
 7. Connected to server via Bastion
+8. Installed Active Directory, DHCP, DNS, Group Policy Management, and print server
+9. Promoted Server to Domain Controller and made some test users in ADUC